SasidharAlavala/SasidharAlavala.github.io/index.md

 #
 layout: home
 ---
 Thanks for stopping by!
 I’m glad you’re here.
-This is where I keep track of all the exciting stuff happening in my life—whether it's celebrating new milestones, sharing my thoughts through my blog and vlog, or diving into the projects that keep me busy.
-You'll also find a glimpse of my interests in breaking monotony and my career journey so far.
+This is where I keep track of all the exciting stuff happening in my life—whether it's celebrating new milestones, sharing my thoughts through my blog and vlog, or diving into the professional projects that keep me busy.
+You'll also find a glimpse of my interests (which helps me break the monotony) and my career journey so far.
 Take a look around, and feel free to explore—I’m always up to something interesting!